mahin273/FlightsGo/README.md

-# Base Node.js Project Template
+# Aero Booking

-Welcome to the Base Node.js Project Template!
-This template follows coding principles and project management recommendations to help you kickstart your Node.js projects.
+This project provides the core functionality for a flight booking application.
+It handles flight searches, booking, payment processing, and other backend operations.
+The system manages flight schedules, inventory, pricing, and user data.
+It exposes APIs for frontend applications to interact with the flight booking system.
 Feel free to customize it to suit your specific needs.

 ## Project Structure